• Skip to content

 It can help to think of yourself as your child’s coach.
 You can support your child by creating the right time, environment and approach for homework, but doing the work is ultimately your child’s responsibility.
 If you do the homework for your child, your child won’t develop important academic skills.
 They also won’t learn how to handle challenges like lack of time, conflicting priorities or tasks they don’t understand.

 When your child has homework troubles, try talking with them about what they could do better next time.
-Always praise your child for trying and doing their best, especially on tasks they find hard.
-It’s OK if your child doesn’t finish things perfectly or even ‘fails’ sometimes.
-The attitude you both have to challenges and failures is what really matters.
+Always praise your child for trying hard and doing their best, especially on tasks they find difficult.
+It’s OK if your child doesn’t get a high grade or even ‘fails’ sometimes.
+The attitude you both have to challenges and failures is what matters.

 Working with teachers on homework issues

-Try to set up a friendly working relationship with your child’s teacher.
-That way, you can easily talk to each other about your child’s schoolwork and homework.
+Try to set up a positive partnership with your child’s teacher.
+That way, you can talk to each other about your child’s schoolwork and homework.
 If your child is in secondary school, you could start by talking with their home-room (or home-group, pastoral or form) teacher or subject teacher.

 If you have concerns about homework, it’s best to talk with the teacher early, rather than giving the problem time to grow.